INTERNATIONAL FINANCIAL INSTITUTIONS AND MARKETS

 LEARNING OUTCOMES OF THE COURSE UNIT

-b) Ability to apply knowledge in order to: measure the exposure to foreign exchange risk; manage the main risks of multinational operations; identify the features of a microfinance intervention useful to overcome financial exclusion.
+b) Ability to apply knowledge in order to identify the features of a microfinance intervention useful to overcome financial exclusion.

-c) Ability to integrate knowledge and handle complexity, and formulate judgements with incomplete or limited information in order to: choose financial instruments appropriate for managing the risks of multinational operations; decide whether a microfinance intervention can be an effective solution to specific social and financial problems.
+c) Ability to integrate knowledge and handle complexity, and formulate judgements with incomplete or limited information in order to decide whether a microfinance intervention can be an effective solution to specific social and financial problems.

 d) Students will have the ability to communicate their conclusions and the underpinning knowledge and rationale to financial operators as well as to non-specialist audiences using a proper technical language.